giovanniboscu/continuous-section-field/actions-examples/openandthin/README_mixed_torsion_didactic_case.md

 ---

-## 7. Why this example is excellent for teaching
+## 7. Why this example is for teaching

 This single model lets students see, in one place: